joescii/lift-ng/README.md

   )
 ```

 Finally, perhaps most importantly, we expect a case class to be sent to the server.
 Note that the case class must extend `NgModel` for this to work.
+(Read more about models [here](#models))

 ```scala
 case class Pony (name:String, img:URL) extends NgModel